PSORLab/EAGO.jl/docs/src/Quick_Start/guidelines.md

 if `_preprocess_feasibility` is not set to `true`, EAGO will assume each node is infeasible.

-## 3) Lower problem
+## 3) Lower Problem

-By default, EAGO applies Kelley's cutting-plane algorithm[1] to solve the lower bounding problem.
+By default, EAGO applies Kelley's cutting-plane algorithm<sup>1</sup> to solve the lower bounding problem.
 This can be overloaded using the same syntax as for the other functions.
 Necessary changes to the `EAGO.GlobalOptimizer` that occur within the lower problem are changing the `_lower_objective_value` and `_lower_feasibility` fields.
 If the